vishvAsa/vedAH/meta/articles/keith/4_THE_SPIRITS_OF_THE_DEAD/24_THE_DISPOSAL_OF_THE_DEAD.md

 As at the piling of the fire, Weber, Ind.

 Stud. xiii.
-245; Caland, Todtenge- bräuche, p.
+245; Caland, Todtenge- brāuche, p.
 177, misses the obvious purpose in this case of the rite.

 * For alleged remains at Lauriya Nandan- garh, see CHI. i.
 616; above, p.
 82, n.
 1. x.
 18. 3 and 4.
-From the idea of the inability of the soul to cross water is perhaps developed the later idea of the Vaitarani stream and of a mimic boat to cross it (Caland, Todtengebräuche, pp. 8, 158).
+From the idea of the inability of the soul to cross water is perhaps developed the later idea of the Vaitarani stream and of a mimic boat to cross it (Caland, Todtengebrāuche, pp. 8, 158).
 Hillebrandt (Ved.
 Myth. iii.
 877) sees the Vaitarani's prototype in the Sarasvati of RV. x.
 17. 7-9,

 and Roth (JAOS. xvi. p. ccxliii) finds the name in JUB. i.
 25. 3.
 Oldenberg, Rel. des Veda', pp. 584 ff.
 In primitive Greece, as in early Italy and Britain, both modes of disposal are found; we can hardly believe that in every case an Indo-European rite was superinduced on a non-Indo-European.
 Cf. Hopkins, Origin of Religion, pp. 148 ff.; for Germany, Helm, Altgerm.
 Rel.i.
 152 ff.
 It was disapproved in Iran. *RV. x.
 16. 5; late Sūtra evidence is given

-by Caland, Todtengebräuche, pp. 178, 179, who seems to overestimate its value.
+by Caland, Todtengebrāuche, pp. 178, 179, who seems to overestimate its value.

 Chap.
 24]